hklim06/Quantifying-human-animal-contact-rates-in-Malaysian-Borneo/README.md

 The attached sample code includes:

-1) Univariate analyses to determine individual level risk factors
+1) Multivariate analyses to determine individual level risk factors
 2) Univariate analyses to identify potential environmental covariates
 3) Geostatistical modelling of areas with high probability of contact with specific animal species